Prince Albert, Saskatchewan: Economy

 The La Colle Falls hydroelectric power dam project was an attempt to provide affordable electricity to attract industry By 1927, the project was abandoned as the city was close to bankruptcy.
 In 1945, Prince Albert National Park was established, and the tourism sector helped to again revive Prince Albert's economy.

 The city's location has benefited the community in many ways through the years as an agriculture, forestry, tourism, mining, retail, and service centre for the immediate market and the northern communities.
 Prince Albert has a total trade area of 140,000 people, including an additional 12,000 that can be included if Flin Flon and The Pas are accounted for.
 The major contributing factor to this is the role of Prince Albert as a retail and service centre to these northern communities.

 There are a number of major developments that are happening around Prince Albert.
 Diamond exploration is currently occurring east of the city in the Fort à la Corne region and it is expected a mine may go up around 2010–2011.

 In addition to diamond prospects, Bio-fuels are also playing a significant role to the area.
 The Prince Albert region is one of the richest areas in the province for agriculture, and with the current emphasis on bio-fuel technology from the provincial and federal governments, it is expected that this economic sector will grow.
 Uranium is also expected to play a bigger role in the future development of Prince Albert.
-There is speculation that, due to the proximity the uranium mining in northern Saskatchewan, the area could be ideal for a value-added type of business.
+There is speculation that, due to the proximity of uranium mining in northern Saskatchewan, the area could be ideal for a value-added type of business.